 We wanted to share with you a brief overview and analysis of how the new General Data Protection Regulation from the European Union will affect customers of DailyStory.

 Please note, this is not an exhaustive analysis of GDPR.
 For more details please see the reference links at the end of this post.
+And, GDPR is different than California Consumer Privacy Act (CCPA).
+Make sure you understand the differences.

 What is the General Data Protection Regulation?